on-associates/atob-webflow-scripts/README.md

 ## Getting Started

-#### 1. RoundSlider is a JavaScript library that runs the calculator sliding function.
+#### RoundSlider is a JavaScript library that runs the calculator sliding function.
 It's built on top of jQuery as an IIFE.
-#### 2. Card slider is a vanilla JavaScript set of functions that run only on mobile devices.
-It's used as external repository, instead of hosting all of the code on Webflow.

 <br />